 Western’s Modern and Classical Languages Department trains in two areas: language structure and literary analysis.
 Language structure is taught both holistically and analytically — with multimedia technology, study abroad, language skills courses, and linguistics courses.
 Literary analysis is an essential component to the curriculum, and the department provides instruction in history and culture, as well as literary theory.

-The Spanish program at Western places a strong emphasis on building a solid grammar and vocabulary base, with an equal emphasis on cultural awareness through culture, film, and literature courses.
+The Spanish program at Western places a strong emphasis on building a solid grammar and vocabulary base, with an equal emphasis on cultural awareness through culture, film, literature, and linguistics courses.

-The Spanish major offers two other Spanish/Education options: Spanish with a Teaching Endorsement, BA and Spanish — Elementary Education, BAE.
-These programs offer a Bachelor of Arts in Spanish with an endorsement in teaching, as well as a Bachelor of Arts in Education with a teacher certification and endorsement in elementary education which must be accompanied by the professional preparation program in elementary education.
-See Elementary Education for program admission, completion, and teacher certification requirements.
+The Spanish major also offers a Spanish — Elementary degree.
+This is a Bachelor of Arts in Education degree with a teacher certification and endorsement in elementary education, which must be accompanied by the professional preparation program in elementary education.
+See the Elementary Education for program admission, completion, and teacher certification requirements.

 “What I love the most about my program is learning about language development and working with a range of students who I learn something new from with every experience.”

 -Cecilia Guzman, 2015 Outstanding Graduate, Elementary Education.
 Major: Spanish-Elementary, BAE; minor: Bilingual Education